Pierre Pinchik

 Pierre Pinchik (Yiddish: פינחס פינטשיק Pinkhas Pintshik, Russian: Пьер Пинчик P'yer Pinchik; 1893–1971), born Pinchas Segal, was a famous Hazzan from the period of the Cantorial golden age.
 He was also a composer of cantorial and Yiddish music and a singer of Yiddish folk songs.
 He especially known for his versions of Rozo D'shabbos and Ribono Shel Olom.

 Biography

 Early life

 Pinchik was born Pinchas Sigal in Novozhyvotiv, Vinnytsia Oblast, then part of the Russian Empire.
 Various dates are given for his birth year including 1897, or 1900.
 However, on most US government documents it is listed as March 16, 1893.
-His parents were called Vladimiro and Basia Sigal.
 As a youth he attended a Yeshiva of the Skverer Hasidim, where he was exposed to cantorial music.
 In his teen years he moved to Kyiv to live with his grandfather, who was a bookseller, and to continue his Talmudic studies.
 During that time a teacher in his Yeshiva observed his excellent singing voice and urged him to take piano lessons.
 He then enrolled in the Kyiv Conservatory, where he studied for four years.